 Best Non-Toxic Bug Spray Guide

-Everyone in the house is fast asleep but me – I am busy scratching my itchy skin covered in mosquito bites.
-As a child, I took those for granted as an indispensable part of summer holidays.
-Nowadays, however, there are all sorts of insect repellents that protect you from annoying bugs.
-Scratching and ugly swollen skin bumps are not the only things they can save you from.
-They can also save you from contracting dangerous diseases.
-Therefore, this non-toxic bug spray guide will help you find the best bug repellent for you and your family.
-Keep reading to learn the difference between the best repellents in disease-carrying bug areas and areas with no known risk of insect-borne diseases.
+Everyone in the house is fast asleep except me – I am busy scratching my itchy skin irritations caused by mosquito bites.
+As a child, I took those for granted, as a mandatory part of my summer vacations.
+Nowadays, however, there are all sorts of insect repellents formulated to protect you from annoying bug bites.
+Itchy and ugly swollen skin bumps caused by mosquitos, ticks, and other bugs are not the only things they can save you from.
+They can also save you from contracting dangerous bug-borne diseases.

 - 10 Hour DEET Insect Repellent